Michael Rice says he's confident its possible to win Eurovision for the UK.

 He added: "We might have lost loads of times, but I think, why couldn't it change?
 Why can't we make this different?
 We've got the best music industry - Adele, Sam Smith, The Beatles - why can't we send someone and hope for the best?"

-In an interview with the BBC, Michael also approached the tricky subject of Brexit.
-When Eurovision takes place, the UK will have left the EU.
+Meanwhile an interview with the Metro, Michael also approached the tricky subject of Brexit.
+When Eurovision takes place, the UK may have left the EU.

 Eurovision 2019 will take place in May, airing on BBC One in the UK.